arilaakso/viewinginsights/README.md

    - Adjusting the keyword count in the code.

-If you want to have more control over the categories, you can do it manually with FIXED CATEGORY OPTION
+If you want to have more control over the categories, you can do it manually with FIXED CATEGORY OPTION (recommended)
- - Define fixed categories at the beginning of the `fixed_clustering.py` file.
+ - Define fixed categories at the beginning of the `fixed_clustering.py` file in `FIXED_CHANNEL_CATEGORIES`.
- - You can first define only category names, run it, and see how well the code categorizes the channels.
+ - `In KEYWORD_CATEGORY_MAP` keywords are used if the channel is not yet mapped to any category.
  - It calls OpenAI API to get possible keywords based on the category name.
- - Then it compares those keywords to channels' keywords and finds the best match using cosine similarity.
+ - The code uses fixed categories as a training material for categorizing the rest.
  - You check the results by executing `show_most_watched_categories()` method in the end.
-   If some channels are in a wrong category, you can fix it by defining it in the `FIXED_CHANNEL_CATEGORIES` structure.
+   Getting the categorization right may require 10-100 reruns, depending on how perfect you want it to be.
-   That may require 10-100 iterations, depends on how perfect you want to be.
+ - You can cache OpenAI results if needed.

 All comments and improvements are welcomed!